Kasey Krifka, The Climate Trust

-The Climate Trust has been honored with a 2017 When Work Works Award for exemplary workplace practices.
+For the second year in a row, The Climate Trust has been honored with a When Work Works Award for exemplary workplace practices.
 Of the nearly 300 award winners, three Portland companies were recognized among the Top 10; Rose City Mortgage, first place; NPC Research, second place; and The Climate Trust, seventh place.

 The prestigious When Work Works Award is part of the Society for Human Resource Management’s (SHRM’s) When Work Works project, a national initiative that helps employers become more successful by transforming the way they view and adopt effective and flexible workplaces.

 The award recognizes employers of all sizes across the country that are excelling at offering a variety of top-rated employee initiatives such as work-life fit policies, flexible scheduling and transition to parenthood programs.
 The award goes beyond work-life programs and includes initiatives that address the additional evidence-based aspects of effective workplaces, such as opportunities for learning, a culture of respect and trust, and job autonomy.

 “We are so pleased that The Climate Trust has been honored among a premier group of organizations for the second year in a row,” said Sean Penrith, Executive Director for The Climate Trust.
 “During my career I’ve lead many organizations, but this group stands out as a truly extraordinary team, and I couldn’t be more proud of the positive culture we’ve built together.”

 In applying for the award, The Climate Trust was evaluated on factors associated with employee health, well-being and engagement: opportunities for learning; a culture of trust; work-life fit; supervisor support for work success; autonomy; and satisfaction with earnings, benefits and opportunities for advancement.